 Rita Davey, Skills Programme Manager at Jaguar Land Rover said: “We identified a skills gap around robotics and automation and needed a dedicated qualification to support engineers as robotics becomes a greater presence of UK industry.
 We’ve brought in our supply chain partners to help develop the new certificate so that it meets the needs of SMEs and is useful to the wider engineering and manufacturing sector.”

-EAL supports the sector in developing a solutions-based offering which includes qualifications, training, end-point assessment and development materials for UK and international customers.
+EAL supports the sector in developing a solutions-based offering that includes qualifications, training, end-point assessment and development materials for UK and international customers.

 To read more about the new Level 3 Certificate in Robotics and Automation qualification in The Telegraph, please click here.